KevinKotze/sarbcurrent/README.md

 week is used from weekly data.
 The weekly data may include a few zeros that may have arisen on public holidays.

-The most recent description file that is provided by the SARB has been saved is also included and an additional `.xlsx` version is included in the **desc** sub-folder.
-The layout is consistent with the way in which this data is provided.
+The most recent description file that is provided by the SARB has also been saved in the `data` folder as `sarb_description.RData`.
+An additional `.xlsx` version of this file is included in the **desc** folder.
+The layout of this file is consistent with the way in which this data is provided.

 ## Installation